Code-Institute-Submissions/Ms2-Project-4/README.md

 All versions are held on the master branch.

 Prior to deployment, the site could be viewed in real time by adding the following command to the terminal window, and selecting "Open Browser" from the modal that displays: python3 -m http.server

+To run localy:

+Log in to GitHub and click on repository to download select Code and click Download the ZIP file. after download you can extract the file and use it in your local environment Alternatively you can Clone or Fork this repository into your github account.

+## Code Validation
+At the and of the project I used two websites to validate a code

+- W3C CSS Validator to validate CSS
+- Nu Html Checker to test HTML

+Css and html is validated warnings remain on css due to webkits (these have been left to remain as they purely browser intigration)

 ## Testing